-*- coding: utf-8 -*-

 f[~indices] = f_original.f

-return BooleanFunction(f)
+return BooleanFunction._from_f_unchecked(f)

 [docs]